-I used the Sharp Shooter's .22 Long Rifle Reloader Kit.
-With its rim cleaner I meticulously scrape fired debris out of the rim..22 reloading kit which has everything you need to get the job done.
-I inserted the kit's rim cleaner (hooked kind of like a dental pick) deep into a case and dutifully scraped the inside the the rim, displacing the fired primer detritus.
-Then I tap-taped the case upside down on my kitchen table knock outing the debris.
-It only takes about a minute or two.
+I began my reloading adventure by inserted the kit's rim cleaner (hooked kind of like a dental pick) deep into a case and meticulously scraped fired debris out of the inside crevices inside the rim.
+Then I tap-tap-taped the case upside down on my kitchen table knocking out the spent primer debris.
+The procedure only takes about a minute or two.
 As for the dent made by the firing pin.
 Admittedly, this left a dead spot devoid of priming compound.
 So what?
 I ignored it.

 A half an hour later, once acetone had dried, I charged the primed case with powder.
 The kit includes loading data for both black powder substitute, or smokeless powder.
 Depending on the bullet and the desired muzzle velocity one might load from 1.0- to 1.5- grains of powder, A powder dipper is included to more accurately measure these diminutive charges.
 And there's also a funnel correctly-sized for the narrow .22 case mouth.

 With a goodly quantity of bullets cast it's time to insert one and crimp it in place.
 The bullet mold handily has a cutout for crimping the bullet.
-That done, with a competed .22 long rifle round in your hand, you've just done what the bubbas said cannot be done, reloaded .22 long rifle.
+That done, with a competed .22 long rifle round in your hand, you've just done what the bubbas say cannot be done, eg, reloaded a .22 long rifle round.

 And finally, the next time at the shooting range, bend over and pick up the .22 duds you see laying around.
 Know that many Failure To Fire (FTF) are from dirty weapons where the bolt never quit locked-up close enough to the chamber to let the firing pin strike the rim.
 So clean off the grit and give it another shot.
 If it remains a dud, bring it home with the all others.
 Either recycle the bullet proper in the melting pot and charge a newly primed case with the powder.
 Proviso: The range pick up case's primer may still actually be live.
 So proceed with caution.
-You could fill it with water to kill the priming compound or just dispose of it, which is what I do.
-Click here for more info.
+You could fill it with water to kill the priming compound or to be on the safe side, simply dispose of it, which is what I do.